 8. Chapter 7

-A cool wind blew from the west, sighing among the short plant-life scattered on the narrow shoulder of Mindolluin that joined to the White City.
+A cool wind blew from the west, sighing among the short plant-life scattered on the narrow shoulder of Mindolluin that joined to the City of the Kings.
 Idrin stood in the wide, vaulted chamber, the slender stem of a white daffodil in her hand.
 Before her were oblong tables, about two feet in height, with great slabs of white marble laid upon them.
 She placed the flower on the stone of the table beside her; the two in front of it each had the same pale bloom gracing the cold slabs.
 She gazed at them.
 Here was where her mother, aunt and maternal grandmother were buried, in this House in the Hallows which was the resting place of the closest kin of the Stewards.1 The quiet reigning there was all-engulfing, but she had no desire to break it.

 Her mind was cast back to those she had lost.
 Her grandmother Almiel she had never met, but her mother had spoken of her lovingly.
 The young woman recalled fondly a memory of her early childhood when she had wondered if her grandmother was named so because she resembled her namesake, the youngest daughter of the Númenórean king Tar-Meneldur.